 If the JAR results in a need for new diagnostics to determine whether new services are needed, an IPE amendment is not necessary.
 A service justification case note must be written in RHW explaining the necessity for the new diagnostics.
 Once the results have been received and reviewed by the VR counselor and customer, if new services are required and agreed upon, an IPE amendment will be necessary to cover those services.

-If the JAR results in a need for only new ancillary or supplemental services to support services that already exist on the IPE or current IPE amendment, an IPE amendment is not required; instead, a service justification case note can be used to document the need for and authorization for these services.
-The start and end dates for the ancillary or supplemental service must not go past the end date for the associated service on the IPE.
+If the JAR results in a need for only new ancillary or supportive services to support services that already exist on the IPE or current IPE amendment, an IPE amendment is not required; instead, a service justification case note can be used to document the need for and authorization for these services.
+The start and end dates for the ancillary or supportive service must not go past the end date for the associated service on the IPE.

 Refer to E-300: Case Notes Requirements for additional information.

 …